As you write, it's helpful to have a literary elements list to maximize the power of your words.

 As you become familiar with this literary elements list, you’ll find that using these elements in your own writing will come more natural.
 With practice, you'll soon be able to identify literary devices in your own work-in-progress, as well as the work of other authors and storytellers.

-Here are some tips to use literary devices in your own writing:
+Here are some tips to use literary elements in your own writing:

-- Make it understandable for your readers.
-Readers shouldn’t have to interrupt their reading to pause and think about what it is you are trying to say.
+• Make it understandable for your readers.
+Readers shouldn’t have to interrupt their reading to pause and think about what you are trying to say.

-- Look for real-life examples.
-Pay closer attention to the songs, poetry, screenwriting and books you encounter in everyday life.
+• Look for real-life examples.
+Pay closer attention to the songs, poetry, screenplays, and books you encounter in everyday life.

-An allusion is a literary device that basically indirectly refers to external people, events, or things, such as in the real world, or in another story.
+An allusion is a literary device that indirectly refers to external people, events, or things.

 An easy way to remember the definition of an allusion is to think of the verb “allude.”
 When you allude to something, you are referencing something else.